The Pluralsight VS Code Extension allows you to quickly find answers to your coding questions right where you need them most.

 The extension provides Pluralsight Skills content recommendations in VS Code based on the coding languages and file extensions you’re using, while also offering access to Pluralsight’s content Search, personal or company channels, and your organization’s Q&A.

-For more information and to download the extension, please visit the marketplace.
+For more information and instructions to download the extension, please visit the marketplace.

 What content can I see?